Archive / Internal platform

 IAC Apps / Mosaic Apps / Apalon Apps — internal platform

-That platform—and the publishing and monetization posture it enabled—were among the reasons Egor Kunovsky was invited to speak on a panel at Facebook's F8 developer conference in California(2015).
+That platform was among the reasons Egor Kunovsky was invited to speak on a panel at Facebook's F8 developer conference in California(2015).

-In today's SaaS landscape, you'd probably assemble pieces from subscriptions and paywall vendors (RevenueCat, Adapty, AppHud, Qonversion), cloud and engagement backends (Firebase), lifecycle and campaign tooling (Braze), and experimentation layers (Optimizely).
+In today's SaaS landscape, you'd likely assemble pieces from subscriptions and paywall vendors (RevenueCat, Adapty, AppHud, Qonversion), cloud and engagement backends (Firebase), lifecycle and campaign tooling (Braze), and experimentation layers (Optimizely).

 Capability areas